 Changing Description

 The report description appears at the bottom of the Main Menu.
-Though report descriptions are optional they are utilized when searching reports.
+Report descriptions are optional but they can be searched.
 To change a report description click 'Description' in the Toolbar drop-down menu.
-Fill in the description and click 'OK.'
+Write the description and click 'OK.'